DefinitionThis section has been translated automatically.

 Inspection / Palpation

-- there are lifting pulsations in the 3rd ICR on the left, in the right ventricular outflow tract
+- there are lifting pulsations in the 3rd ICR left, in the right ventricular outflow tract

-- in the 2nd left ICR the 2nd heart sound is wide and fixed split auscultable (typical sign of ASD; however, this is not always auscultable; it is caused by the right bundle branch block and the increased right ventricular beat volume, which leads to a delayed closing of the pulmonary valve
+- in the 2nd ICR left, the 2nd heart sound is wide and fixed split auscultable (typical sign of ASD; however, this is not always auscultable; it results from the right bundle branch block and the increased right ventricular stroke volume, which leads to a delayed closure of the pulmonary valve

-- in the 2nd ICR on the left, a systolic interval sound can also be heard (caused by relative pulmonary stenosis due to the increased blood flow)
+- in the 2nd ICR on the left, a systolic interval murmur is also heard (caused by relative pulmonary stenosis due to increased blood flow)

-- in the 4th ICR on the left and along the left sternal margin (Kasper 2015) an early diastolic interval noise can be auscultated (this is caused by the relative tricuspid valve stenosis)
+- in the 4th ICR on the left and along the left sternal border (Kasper 2015), an early diastolic interval murmur can be auscultated (this is caused by relative tricuspid valve stenosis)

-In patients with pre-existing pulmonary hypertension may also be present:
+In patients with pre-existing pulmonary hypertension, there may also be:

 - in the 2nd ICR on the left an early systolic pulmonary ejection click

-- Early diastolic decrescendo noise (caused by relative pulmonary valve insufficiency, also known as Graham Steell noise.
+- early diastolic decrescendo murmur (due to relative pulmonary valve regurgitation, also known as Graham- Steell murmur.

-- Pulmonary and tricuspid sounds decrease in intensity
+- the pulmonary and tricuspid sounds decrease in intensity

-- there is an emphasis on the pulmonary part of the 2nd heart sound and the systolic expulsion sound
+- there is an accentuation of the pulmonary part of the 2nd heart sound and of the systolic expulsion sound

-- both parts of the 2nd heartbeat can coincide
+- both parts of the 2nd heart sound may coincide

-- a diastolic sound of pulmonary valve insufficiency may occur
+- a diastolic murmur of pulmonary valve regurgitation may occur

 The following changes may be present in the ECG: